 Below: The leaves are opposite, simple, generally oval in shape with obtuse ends bluntly rounded at the tip

 Notes: Snowberry is not indigenous to the Garden but it was one of the first shrubs Eloise Butler introduced.
 On May 31, 1907 she planted 2 obtained from the area of Minnehaha Park, Minneapolis and another on May 19, 1909 from the same source.
 In Eloise Butler's day she identified the plant as S. racemosus.
 That name is now a synonym for S. albus var. albus.
 She planted another in Oct.
-1913 and Martha Crone in April 1934 planted 2 of the variety albus.
+1913 and others in 1921, '25, and '31.
+Martha Crone in April 1934 planted 2 of the variety albus.
 She also planted others in 1947 and 1948 while developing the Upland Garden.

-There are varieties of S. albus: var. albus as explained above and var. laevigatus which lacks the corolla bearding and is not found in Minnesota.
+There are two varieties of S. albus: var. albus as detailed in this worksheet and var. laevigatus which lacks the corolla bearding and is not found in Minnesota.